PhilipGriffith/AHPy/README.md

 >Bozóki, S., Fülöp, J. and Rónyai, L., 'On optimal completion of incomplete pairwise comparison matrices,' *Mathematical and Computer Modelling*, 52:1–2, 2010, pp. 318-333 (DOI: [10.1016/j.mcm.2010.02.047](https://doi.org/10.1016/j.mcm.2010.02.047))

 As the paper notes, "The number of *necessary* pairwise comparisons ... depends on the characteristics of the real decision problem and provides an exciting topic of future research" (29).
-In other words, don't rely on the algorithm to fill in comparison dictionaries with large numbers of missing values: it very well might, but it also might not. **Caveat emptor!**
+In other words, don't rely on the algorithm to fill in a comparison dictionary that has a large number of missing values: it certainly might, but it also very well might not. **Caveat emptor!**

 The example below demonstrates this functionality of AHPy using the following matrix: